All articles

 Borneo is the one part of Malaysia where the wildlife, not the hotel, is the headline.
 Sabah's coast gives you a resort base and a mountain view; the interior gives you orangutans, pygmy elephants and hornbills from a lodge veranda; Sarawak gives you a river city built on colonial and Brooke-dynasty history.
 None of it is reachable in one hop from the other — this is a fly-in, plan-around-logistics region, and the itinerary matters as much as the room.

 Two states, two very different trips.
 Sabah, in the north, is built around Kota Kinabalu (KK) as a gateway to beach resorts, the marine park islands and the wildlife interior around Danum Valley and the Kinabatangan River.
 Sarawak, to the south, centres on Kuching, a slower, more historic river city and the jump-off point for Mulu's caves.
 Most visitors pick a side rather than attempt both in a single trip.
+Each of the best hotels in Malaysian Borneo below sits in one of our four tiers, based on what the property is built to deliver rather than a star rating.

 A logistics note before the hotels: Sabah and Sarawak are separate states with their own capitals and airports, and there's no fast overland link between them — treat this as two trips, not one.
 Within Sabah, the wildlife lodges (Danum Valley, Kinabatangan) are sold as multi-night, all-inclusive packages with a minimum-stay policy, not room-only bookings — factor that in before you plan a quick add-on.
 KK itself is a short flight from Kuala Lumpur or Singapore; Kuching is a separate flight again.